Multiband Fan Verticals and Why Mutual Coupling Isn’t a Big Deal

 Adjacent bands like 17 meters and 20 meters (or 10m and 12m) are indeed closer in both physical length and frequency, which increases the potential for interaction.
 But in practical builds, the effects are still manageable:

-Dominant Current Still Flows Where It Should
+- Dominant Current Still Flows Where It Should — The intended element always carries the most current.

 In short: close band interactions are real but minor.
 They're easy to tame with careful layout, and if the dips are in the right neighborhood, the tuner will take care of the rest.